 Applied Sustainability Education

-A sustainability degree or minor can open the door to some of the most important and marketable specialties available in the 21st century.
+A rigorous sustainability major or minor program can open the door to some of the most important career paths in the emerging century.
 Florida Tech offers multi-disciplinary sustainability education via a Bachelor of Science degree in Sustainability Studies and a Minor in Sustainability.
 We use innovative courses, systems thinking skills, and applied projects to unravel the complexity and build real-world expertise in your areas of interest.
 Final projects use a campus classroom model: students address university sustainability challenges to develop marketable skills for diverse occupations.
 What over 750 global CEOs think: future prospects in sustainability.

 Bachelor of Science Degree in Sustainability Studies

-Florida Tech's major program in Sustainability Studies expands on our well-known science and engineering strengths and combines customized business and social science courses to produce sustainability degree graduates who can operate across multiple disciplines in the 21st century.
+Florida Tech's major program in Sustainability Studies expands on our well-known science and engineering strengths with customized business and social science courses to produce sustainability degree graduates who can operate across multiple disciplines in existing and emerging careers.
 Four concentrations are offered: Technology & Engineering; Business & Economics; Environmental Sciences; and Social Sciences.
-Student capstone projects required for the sustainability degree and the minor program are helping to spear-head sustainability initiatives on-campus and around the Space Coast.
+Student capstone projects for the sustainability degree and the minor program are helping to spear-head sustainability initiatives on-campus and around the Space Coast.

 Program information is available in the Major Planning and Elective Guide and at Sustainability Studies.
 The major planning and electives form is used to plan diverse concentration courses among four concentration areas for the sustainability degree: Environmental Sciences, Technology/Engineering, Business, and Social Sciences/Humanities.
 Please contact Sustainability Education Program for more information on any question.
-Over 50 job descriptions: University Sustainability Professionals.
+Over 50 job descriptions for university sustainability: Campus Sustainability Positions.

 Undergraduate Minor in Sustainability